GVSU-CloudApplicationsDevelopment/CloudAppsDev/_posts/8-Security.md

 These steps follow guidelines similar to what is seem in common system administration practices.
 Ensure that you sandbox your environments as necessary, grouping those that may share a trust boundary (Step 1).
 Ensure that each resource has the correct policies (i.e., inheritance) applied (Step 2).
 Ensure that resources only have the privileges necessary to do their job -- don't go above and beyond (Step 3).
 Lastly, ensure policies are routinely audited to ensure they and their memberships are still valid, using logs and audit memberships (Steps 4 and 5).

 One other point, generally it is better to grant roles to groups rather than individual users, as users may come and go and cause a maintenance nightmare.
 Better to assign roles to groups and then add/remove users to those groups as necessary!
-Figure X (c/o Google) shows this process:
+Figure 15 (c/o Google) shows this process:

 ![Group-Based Role](/CloudAppsDev/assets/images/8-gc-grouprole.png "Group-Based Role")

-> Figure X: Group-Based Role
+> Figure 15: Group-Based Role

 ### Service Accounts